 -

-What are the Wisconsin tax consequences for the transferee of claiming a credit that has been acquired by transfer?
+What are the Wisconsin tax consequences for a transferee of claiming a credit that has been acquired by transfer?

 -